M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 Configure AWS Secrets Manager

-The values copied in Azure App registration section need to be added to the AWS Secret manager, which then is used by DSPM to connect to Microsoft Sharepoint / OneDrive / Teams application.
+The values you copied previously (see Saved Values) must be added to the AWS Secrets Manager, which then is used by DSPM to connect to the Microsoft SharePoint, OneDrive, or Teams application.

 Add Azure App Credentials to AWS Secrets Manager